choeffer/360pibot/docs/examples.rst

     very small rotation of a wheel to reach it.
 So do not be confused if this happens and the robot takes some time and seems not to proper function anmyore.
 Just be patient.
-This might be solved with increasing the deadband of the outer PID controller, which on the other hand would also decrease the accuracy of the movement.
-Therefore, at the moment a smaller deadband is chosen which leads to this behaviour.
+This might be solved with increasing the deadband of the outer PID controllers, which on the other hand would also decrease the accuracy of the movement.
+At the moment a smaller deadband is chosen which leads to this behaviour.

 .. literalinclude:: ../move_robot.py
    :linenos: